 Dr. Miller pursues his long-standing commitment to helping the underserved find their way out of poverty by organizing parishes, schools and seminarians of the Catholic Diocese of Pittsburgh in support of work that each summer takes him to Guatemalan and other Latin American mission schools, hospitals and orphanages.
 Dr. Miller has technical expertise, entrepreneurial experience and real passion for the mission of ClickMedix.
 Dr. Miller holds baccalaureate and doctoral degrees from Ohio State University.

 Jodi Lyons, Advisor – Geriatric Healthcare Expert

 With more than 20 years’ experience in the nonprofit healthcare arena, Jodi has been a leader in a wide variety of national and international organizations representing healthcare and long-term care service providers.
 In this capacity, she has worked with the NIH, CDC, Health and Human Services, White House Conference on Aging, and Congress to develop policy on health care issues and public health education programs.
 She also has been a member of the Leadership Council of Aging Organizations, the only national coalition of government agencies and nonprofits solely concerned with the well-being of America’s seniors and representing their interests in the policy-making arena.
 Most recently, Jodi was President/CEO of AJAS, an international organization that represented Jewish sponsored long-term care organizations.
 Currently, she is President and CEO of Continuum of Care Consultants.
 Jodi is on the Executive Committee of the Alzheimer’s Association, National Capital Area.
-Jodi has written a book on eldercare options to teach consumers to make educated decisions about their long-term care choices – scheduled to be published by Keith Publications in 2012.
+Jodi authored The Smart Person’s Guide on Eldercare, released by Keith Publications in 2013, to teach consumers to make educated decisions about long-term care options.
 Jodi graduated from Brandeis University in Waltham, MA and is a former President of the Washington DC area alumni association.